atasoyh/AdvancedAndroidSample/README.md

  - Retrofit
  - Room
  - 2 Level Cache(File, Memory)

-It will cover
  - TDD
  - Android UI Test

+It will cover
   -  Corotounes
   -  WorkManager
   -  ConstraintLayout
   -  Android KTX (More)
+  -  Android Navigation Component Test Best Practises(Single Unit of Testing matters in TDD or BDD, so we need to change start Fragment while testing it.)

 Any comment/ criticism/ something will be greately appreciated.